hummingbot/hummingbot/documentation/docs/strategies/pure-market-making.md

 | **stop_loss_base_token** | The base currency into which inventory is valued for purposes of evaluating stop loss.
 | **inventory_skew_enabled** | When this is `true`, the bid and ask order sizes are adjusted based on the `inventory_target_base_percent`.
 | **inventory_target_base_percent** | An amount expressed in decimals (i.e. input of `0.01` corresponds to 1%) <br/> The strategy will place bid and ask orders with adjusted sizes (based on `order_amount`, `order_start_size`) and try to maintain this base asset vs. total (base + quote) asset value.<br/><br/>*Example: You are market making ETH / USD with `order_amount: 1` and balances of 10 ETH and 1000 USD.
 Your current base asset value is ~67% and quote asset value is ~33%.
 If `inventory_target_base_percent: 0.5`, the order amount will be adjusted from 1 ETH bid, 1 ETH ask to 0.67 ETH bid, 1.33 ETH ask.*
+| **filled_order_adjust_other_side_enabled** | When enabled, the price of the next bid and ask orders are based on the filled price instead of the current mid price in the market for single order mode.
+| **filled_order_replenish_wait_time** | An amount in seconds, which specifies the delay before placing the next order for single order mode. _Default value: 10 seconds_. <br/> For example if your buy order for 1ETH@100 gets filled, your next buy order is placed after this delay.
+The sell order is also cancelled and placed at this time to ensure both buy and sell orders use the same reference mid price.

 ## Risks and Trading Mechanics